tystar86/python_exercises/Tasks/math.md

 ```

 #7.
->Write a Python program to calculate arc length of an angle.
+>Write a function to calculate arc length of an angle.

 **Note :** In a planar geometry, an angle is the figure formed by two rays, called the sides of the angle, sharing a common endpoint, called the vertex of the angle.
 Angles formed by two rays lie in a plane, but this plane does not have to be a Euclidean plane.